-Specialty medications – used to treat rare and costly medical conditions – are continuing to increase in cost to the state-sponsored health insurance plans every month.
-In fact, 40% of our total plan prescription costs are specialty medications from about 2% of plan members filling 1% of all prescriptions.
+Specialty medications, used to treat rare and costly medical conditions, are continuing to increase in cost to the state-sponsored health insurance plans every month.
+In fact, 43% of our total plan prescription costs are specialty medications from about 2% of plan members and 1% of all prescriptions.

-For CDHP members, the regular coinsurance applies, as it always has.
-This helps the plan to better share the expense of costly specialty medications with plan members.
+These changes will help our self-insured insurance plans better share the expense of costly specialty medications with plan members.
 Also, to help eliminate waste, the plan requires that any specialty medication only be filled for a 30-day supply.
 And all specialty medications must be filled through a pharmacy in the CVS Caremark Specialty Network (though not necessarily CVS Caremark’s own specialty pharmacy).